Human Movement Forecasting with Loose Clothing: Methodology

-In \gls{lr-hmm}, each hidden state corresponds to a specific time step.
-However, it is not explicitly determined which state corresponds to each time step.
-It needs to find the most likely state sequence to ensure the state sequence corresponds to the observation sequence with the highest probability.
-To make it, the Viterbi algorithm is used to find the most likely state sequence, as described in \cite{forney1973viterbi}.
-The most likely state sequence is denoted as $\Ts^{*} =\{\ts_{1}^{*},\ts_{2}^{*},\ldots,\ts_{\Nd}^{*}\}$.
-This problem can be described as below
+In this paper, each individual state is set to correspond to a specific time step in the observation trajectory.
+However, it is not explicitly determined which individual state in the estimated \gls{lr-hmm} corresponds to which time step in the observation trajectory.
+Formulating the probabilistic trajectory model requires finding which individual state corresponds to each time step of the observation trajectory.
+Therefore, the most likely state sequence $\Tq^r$ needs to be solved using the Viterbi algorithm, as described in \cite{rabiner1989tutorial}.
+After that, the probability density function of each individual state given the rigid-attached sensor's reading $\xo_{\tv}^r$ at each time step $\tv$ (\ie emission probability $\bB$) and the most likely state sequence $\Tq^r$ can be used to form the probabilistic trajectory model (\ie $\bb_{\tq_{1}}(\xo_{1}^r),\bb_{\tq_{2}}(\xo_{2}^r),\bb_{\tq_{3}}(\xo_{3}^r)\ldots\bb_{\tq_{\Tv}}(\xo_{\Tv}^r)$).

-$\delta_{\tk}(i)$ is defined as the highest probability along a single path at time $\tk$. $\Psi_{\tk}(i)$ is used to keep track of the argument which maximised it. $\Ts^{*}_{\tk}$ is estimated using the following steps.